Shiwalik Hills were formed by the accumulation of conglomerates (sand, stone, silt, gravel, debris etc.).

 K2 (Godwin Austen) – 8611 m – Karakoram range – PoK

 Lhotse – 8516 m – Nepal

 Mount Everest was first located by George Everest, Surveyor General of India in 1841

 The Trans Himalayas

-Himalayan ranges immediately north of the Great Himalayan range.
+Trans Himalayas ranges are immediately north of the Great Himalayan range.

-Also called the Tibetan Himalaya because most of it lies in Tibet.
+Also called the Tibetan Himalayas because most of it lies in Tibet.

 Zaskar, Ladakh, Kailas and Karakoram are the main ranges.

-It stretches for a distance of about 1,000 km in the east-west direction.
+It stretches for a distance of about 1,000 km in east-west direction.

 The average width of this region is 40 km at the extremities and about 225 km in the central part.